attaswift/BigInt/README.md

 ==> "Arbitrary precision arithmetic is fun!"
 ```

-While this is really awesome, please don't use this example code for an actual
+While this is really awesome, please don't use this example code in an actual
 cryptography system.
 RSA has lots of subtle (and not so subtle) complexities that
 we ignored to keep this example short.